 - Carers Australia – call 1800 242 636 for details of local Carers Associations and their services

 - Commonwealth Carelink – call 1800 052 222 for details of government services for people with a disability and their carers

 - Tandem - representing families and carers of people living with a mental illness.

 Caring for someone with a mental illness – staying safe

 Be aware of your own safety and trust your instincts when caring for someone with a severe mental illness.
 If you ever feel threatened or unsafe, it is important that you remove yourself (and any children) from danger straight away.
 You can always call emergency services from somewhere else if you need to get help.

 For more information about staying safe when caring for someone with a mental illness, see Getting help for someone with a mental illness.

 If you are looking after someone with a serious mental illness, there may be times when getting to work is difficult.
 You may need to be at hospital during the week, stay with the person through the night, or be around to monitor their medications.
 The state and federal governments have a range of financial and home support options for people who need help while they care for someone.

-Find more information on the Financial support for carers and Options for home care and assistance.
+Find more information on the Financial support for carers.

 Housing and accommodation